 For an in-depth comparison of PMI and FHA mortgage insurance, see our post that compares FHA to the Conventional 97 loan.

-The best way to check the maximum home price for your income level is to get a pre-approval from a conventional loan lender.Click here to check your maximum home price.
+The best way to check the maximum home price for your debt-to-income level is to get a pre-approval from a conventional loan lender.Click here to check your maximum home price.

-Income and Asset Documentation
+Income and asset documentation

-- 60 days of bank statements, all pages
+- 60 days of bank statements (all pages)

 - 30 days of pay stubs